kebby/Capturinha/README.md

 (also, not listed by priority)

-* Full support for high quality formats (4:4:4 and high bit depths)
-* This requires: Compute shader based color space conversion to planar YUV.
-We need one blit anyway, and it seems BGRA buffers are always converted to 8bit 4:2:0 by NVENC
 * Proper GPU capabilities and error handling.
 At the moment it just displays a message box and then bails.
 * Backends for Non-NVIDIA encoders
   * AMD Video Code Engine